 ...there are 2 C notes.
 The first is called the Root, and the last C is also the root, just 8 notes higher (counting the first C).

-Play any major scale, and we will end up an octave higher than where we started, landing on the root note again.
+Start any major scale, and we will end up an octave higher than where we started, landing on the root note again.
 This upper root is 8 scale steps from the bottom root, and has the same name (as in C to C, or F to F).

 BUT, listen to the 1st and 8th notes... don't they sound like the same note when played together?
 This sound phenomena is one of the cornerstones of music.
 Most patterns in music revolve around two of the same notes, the higher and lower octaves.
 This Root grounds a song to a single tone, like a main idea.

-So let's improve: The Major Scale has 8 notes, so use the C Major scale as an example:
+The Major Scale has 8 notes, so use the C Major scale as an example:

-Since we built our Triad upon the root of the scale, the chord will have the Key (proper number of sharps or flats) of the root, not the key of the 3rd or 5th notes.
+A Triad is built upon the root of a scale, so it will have the Key of the root, not the key of the 3rd or 5th notes.
 If we built a Triad upon either the 3rd or 5th notes, the Key would change to their root notes, and have sharps or flats that the C Triad does not have.

-Another example, from the F Major Scale:
+A different triad, from the F Major Scale:

 Let's change gears and learn the musical Staff!
 A staff is five horizontal Lines: